Association Policy

 Policy:

 Training is provided and funded by member dues to build and enhance the ability of the Association to provide advocacy for its membership.
-The Executive Council will fund Conferences and travel to/from conferences that will provide training and guidance to member leaders in the performance of their elected or appointed positions, as applicable.
+The Executive Council will fund Conferences and travel to/from conferences that will provide training and guidance to members in the development and performance of their PSU-AAUP duties, as applicable.

 Conference attendance and travel for members and member leaders shall be approved by the Executive Council in advance.
 No reimbursement shall be made for conferences or conference travel that was not pre-approved by the Executive Council.